 Just because an item was designed for one purpose, doesn't mean that's all it can be used for.
 "One of the main principles of small space living is to have furnishings, particularly large items like tables, provide double duty," explains Simonsen.

 Consider your existing furniture and ask yourself, 'how else could I use this piece?'
 "I love the idea of looking for an alternative use for a product beyond the obvious," she says.

 Turn Clutter Into Art

-Don't worry, you don't have to throw away your five-year collection of Vogue or those records you haven't played in years.
+Don't worry; you don't have to throw away your five-year collection of magazines or those records you haven't played in years.
 If left unstyled, stray items can look cluttered and occupy unnecessary space.
 Rather than toss or hide them away, think creatively about how you could display them to create a uniform wall.
-Stacking books with similar colored spines or old CDs on your bookcase is a great way to instantly make a room look considered.
+Stacking books with similar colored spines or old records on your bookcase is a great way to instantly make a room look considered.

 If you'd rather mask open shelves or cabinets that stretch up the walls and above doorways, use lighting to guide the eye.
 A carefully chosen pendant hung low will shed light on the spotless countertop, rather than the storage above it.